-- 1. Student fundraising activities must be approved in advance by the Principal and the Director of Activities. - 2.
-Project proposals should be submitted in writing to the Activities Office so that a time can be scheduled to present the proposal in person to the Principal.
+- 1. Student fundraising activities must be approved in advance by the Head of School and the Director of Activities. - 2.
+Project proposals should be submitted in writing to the Activities Office so that a time can be scheduled to present the proposal in person to the Head of School.
 The proposal should name the purpose of the fundraiser, provide a timeline for the activity, list the type of fundraiser planned, and identify the target audience for donations.
-A form will be provided to help prepare the proposal.
+A form will be provided to help prepare the proposal and may only be submitted in support of an established club/activity. - 3.
+Activities that benefit an outside charitable organization should include a statement about the charity and why it was chosen as the recipient of funds.

-- 3. Activities that benefit an outside charitable organization should include a statement about the charity and why it was chosen as the recipient of funds. - 4.
-Once approved, a project code will be assigned to properly track revenues and expenses for the activity through the business office.
-At that time the student leadership will be given an envelope and the forms needed to monitor the fund-raising transactions. - 5.
+- 4. Once approved, a project code will be assigned to properly track revenues and expenses for the activity through the business office. - 5.
 Procedures for accepting, depositing and receipting gifts will be provided to the student leadership and activity moderator to ensure that accurate records are kept. - 6.
 An event summary report must be submitted at the end of the event, including a narrative about the activity and participants, a statement of revenue and expenses, and a list of suggestions to improve the next event.